Join millions of Canadians who have already trusted Loans Canada

-Checking your credit scores and reports on a regular basis (at least once a year) is a healthy financial habit all Canadian adults should have.
-This will allow you to check to make sure all the information is correct and even monitor for signs of identity fraud.
-In Canada, one consumer will usually have many different credit scores.
-This is because there are many different scoring models and credit score providers.
-Having different credit scores is completely normal, this article will help you understand why.
+Checking your credit scores and reports regularly is a healthy financial habit all Canadian borrowers should have.
+This will allow you to make sure all the information on your report is correct and even monitor for signs of identity fraud

-In Canada, a consumer can check their credit score from the two credit reporting bureaus, a third-party credit score provider, or their bank if they offer this service.
-It is likely that if one individual were to check their credit from four different companies, they would see four different scores.
+In Canada, you can check your credit score from the two major credit reporting bureaus, your bank, or a third-party credit score provider.
+It’s possible that you would see different credit scores from each of these different sources.
 There are several reasons for this:

 Multiple Credit Scoring Models

-There are many different types of scoring models and depending on which model the credit bureau or credit score provider is using, the credit score they provide you will differ.
-While the purpose of all credit scores is to let lenders and creditors, who want to enter into an agreement with you, know what the likelihood is that you will make your payments on time.
-And the same five main factors are used to calculate all credit scores, different scoring models will give more weight to specific factors.
+There are a few types of scoring models, and depending on which model the credit bureau or credit score provider is using, your credit score may differ.
+Further, while five common factors are used to calculate all credit scores, different scoring models may give slightly different weight to each factor.

 Fragmented Credit Reports